 Transferability (Avoiding Vendor Lock-In)

-- Source code in a Git repository the portfolio company owns
+- Source code in a Git repository the portfolio company owns from day one

-- Runbook covering deployment, monitoring, common failure modes, and recovery
+- Runbook covering deployment, monitoring, common failure modes, and recovery procedures

 After the pilot, the choice is open: continue with us, take it fully in-house using the playbook, or run a hybrid model.
 The decision belongs to the portfolio company, not us.